ESSAYS · CROSS-CUTTING ANALYSES

 What follows

-The classical traditions documented across this site describe a paired cultivation discipline — male brahmacharya, female rajas conservation, each oriented toward an oracle and patriarch function respectively at its highest expression.
+The classical traditions documented across this site describe a paired cultivation discipline — male brahmacharya, female rajas conservation, each oriented toward the sage and the oracle function respectively at its highest expression.
 The discipline assumes that both poles can name their positions clearly and engage from those positions.

 When one pole's discourse occupies a structurally ambiguous shape, the paired discipline cannot complete.
 The first step toward whatever pairing replaces the present situation is the recovery, by either pole, of the capacity to say a thing and continue to mean it five minutes later.